North Island St.Bernard Assn.Inc

 8.7 Any voting paper containing more than the required number of names will be declared invalid.

-8.8 Notices of Motion signed by the proposed and seconder must be in the hands of the Secretary at least 6 weeks before the AGM.
+8.8 Notices of Motion signed by the proposer and seconder must be in the hands of the Secretary at least 6 weeks before the AGM.

 8.9 The accidental or inadvertent failure to comply with any of the requirements of this clause 8 does not invalidate the proceedings at that meeting or any resolutions passed pursuant to it.